sugolov/sugolov/README.md

 # Hello!

+Currently a research engineer.
-I'm a Math masters student at U of T, interested in probability, statistics, and machine learning.
+Before, I was a Math masters student at U of T, interested in probability, statistics, and machine learning.
 - [https://sugolov.github.io/](https://sugolov.github.io/)